 Day traders speculate on short-term market moves, with the ultimate ambition of profiting from intraday action.
 Here, you can learn all about day trading, what it is, and how to get started.
 Plus we share insider tips from some of Nadex’s very own trading experts.

 What is day trading and how does it work?

 Day trading is a method of trading that focuses on intraday market movements.
 Day traders buy and sell financial instruments with a short-term focus; they don’t usually hold positions overnight.
 They speculate on markets day by day, trading around news and trends.

 Some traders want to ‘go home flat,’ meaning they liquidate any open positions as they don’t want to risk holding them overnight.
 Others want to see quick results rather than buying and holding; others thrive on the thrill of fast-moving markets.

-How to start day trading
+How to start day trading in six steps:

 Understand your market.
 Do your research and know what makes it move, especially in the short term.

 Make a trading plan.
 This will help you strategize and manage your risk.